 - Premier 1K: At booking

-As you can see, the majority of the value lies in Gold, Platinum and 1K levels where you can reserve economy plus seats at booking, which is a tremendous value.
-Waiting until check-in means you’re going to get all the leftover seats — so if there’s any reason to go from Premier Silver to Gold, it’s the fact that you can choose these extra legroom seats in advance for free.
+As you can see, the majority of the value lies in Premier Gold, Premier Platinum, and Premier 1K levels where you can reserve Economy Plus seats at booking, which is a tremendous value.
+Waiting until check-in means you’re going to get all the leftover seats — so if there’s any reason to go from Premier Silver to Premier Gold, it’s the fact that you can choose these extra legroom seats in advance for free.

-These seats can be very expensive — sometimes up to $100 for a transcontinental flight from Newark to Los Angeles.
-If you’re on a trans-Atlantic flight, something over the Pacific or another long haul destination, the cost of such an economy plus upgrade can be almost as much as the ticket itself.
+These seats can be very expensive — sometimes up to $100 for a transcontinental flight from Newark (EWR) to Los Angeles (LAX).
+If you’re on a transatlantic or transpacific flight or another long-haul destination, the cost of such an Economy Plus upgrade can be almost as much as the ticket itself.